hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 Data Collection Policy and Offline RL
 ----------
-SCOPE-RL override `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s implementation for the base algorithm.
+SCOPE-RL override `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s implementation for the base algorithms.
-We provide a wrapper class for transforming the policy into a stochastic policy as follows.
+We provide a class to handle synthetic dataset deneration, off-policy learning with multiple algorithms, and wrapper classes for transforming the policy into a stochastic policy as follows.

+Meta class
+^^^^^^
+* SyntheticDataset
+* OffPolicyLearning

 Discrete
 ^^^^^^